aifirstprinciples/AI-First-Principles/src/cursur build instructions.md

 ## Step 2 - build a simple html file
-you will be creating a new html file based on a template and saving the new file in the /build directory open the "ai first principles template.html" file
+you will be creating a new html file based on a template and saving the new file in the /build directory open the "ai first principles template" file

 Find and replace the placeholders for the values you have pulled in Step 1 -- NOTE: YOU MAY NEED TO CREATE PLACEHOLDERS IF YOU HAVE MORE VALUES OR TENETS THAN THERE IS IN THE TEMPALTE